Charity No. 507680

 To this end the Society shall, in particular but not exclusively:

-e) take such action as is considered necessary to achieve the said Objects whilst ensuring that all acts are lawful and within the requirements of The Charities Acts and current legislation.
-3. Powers
+2.5) take such action as is considered necessary to achieve the said Objects whilst ensuring that all acts are lawful and within the requirements of The Charities Acts and current legislation.

-b) General movement of funds for use by the Society shall be controlled by the Committee (see Clause 6(a)) as advised by the Finance Group.
+3.2) General movement of funds for use by the Society shall be controlled by the Committee (see Clause 6.1)with advice from the Finance Group (3.6).

-d) Members of the Committee are not entitled to claim payment for their services (legitimate expenses approved in advance by the Chairman incurred in the Society’s work are permissible).
+3.4) Members of the Committee are not entitled to claim payment for their services.
 Expenses relevant to events/specific activities shall be paid from a budget approved by the Committee, on production of receipts.
 All other legitimate expenses should be approved in advance by the relevant Officer.
 In the case of an Officer claiming expenses, claims should be approved in advance by the Chairman or Vice Chairman.

-f) The committee may as required form sub-committees known as Groups, to which delegated authority may be granted.
-Other working groups may also be formed as required by the said Groups with Committee approval.
+3.6) The committee may as required form sub-committees known as Groups, to which delegated authority may be granted.
+These will always include a Finance Group.
+Other task groups may also be formed as required by the said Groups with Committee approval.

-h) The Committee shall insure and arrange insurance cover for all its activities and projects and will indemnify its employees and voluntary workers from and against all risks incurred in the performance of their duties to such a level as may be thought fit.
+3.8) The Committee shall insure and arrange insurance cover for all its activities and projects and to indemnify its employees and voluntary workers from and against all risks incurred in the performance of their duties to such a level as may be thought fit.

-a) The Society shall consist of the following types of membership.
-All members have equal standing one member, one vote.
+4.1) The Society shall consist of the following types of membership.
+All members have equal standing one member: one vote.

 i) A Patron (optional)